Advanced Heroquest: Gameplay

 The game uses 12-sided dice for skill and combat resolution.
 Both heroes and monsters are defined by Weapon Skill, Bow Skill, Strength, Toughness, Wounds, Speed, Intelligence, and Bravery.

 Combat is resolved in melee by rolling a target figure that is determined by the difference between the target's and player's Weapon Skills; in ranged combat, the target number is determined by how far away the target is versus the character's Bow Skill.
 In both cases, if the target number is achieved, the attacker rolls a number of dice determined by Strength and what weapon was being used.
 The number of dice that exceed the opponent's Toughness becomes the number of Wounds inflicted.

+In the 1980s, for a dungeon crawler, Advanced Heroquest was unique because it utilised a twelve-sided dice (D12) system for all gameplay mechanics.
+These included combat, magic, exploration, and random dungeon generation.
+Advanced Heroquest was one of the first specialist games using a D12 system produced by Games Workshop.
+Whilst the optional Hero creation rules referenced smaller dice (D4, D6, and D8) to determine starting characteristics, the manual suggested players could simulate these results using the provided D12.

 Expansion

+Terror in the Dark

-An expansion to Advanced HeroQuest called Terror In The Dark was released in 1991, adding new monsters, treasures, and spells.
-The included quest featured the heroes being pitted against the Lichemaster, a powerful necromancer.
+An expansion to Advanced Heroquest called Terror in the Dark was released in 1991 (written by Graeme Davis and Carl Sargent), adding new monsters, treasures, and spells.
+The included quest, called the "Quest for the Lichemaster", featured the heroes being pitted against the Lichemaster, a powerful necromancer.
+The 96-page expansion rulebook incorporated material previously published in White Dwarf issues 138 and 139.

 Contrary to popular belief, the Lichemaster did not appear in the original HeroQuest game.
 Instead, this character is loosely based on Heinrich Kemmler, a necromancer from the Warhammer Fantasy Battle Lichemaster campaign.

+White Dwarf supplements

+Several articles and quest scenarios for Advanced Heroquest were published in White Dwarf magazine between issues 121 and 159 to support and expand the core rules.